Rance Masheck — Founder

 Roots in Trading Education

-That experience shaped everything that came next.
-Working that closely with traders every day made one thing clear: the tools available to retail traders were nowhere near good enough.
+That experience made one thing clear: the tools available to retail traders were nowhere near good enough.
 The platforms were fragmented, the analytics were shallow, and nothing connected the full trading workflow.
 Rance decided to build something better.

 OPUS — Where It Started